Bond Life Sciences Center Policies for use of Greenhouses & Growth Chamber Space

 Environmental Control

-2. Changes in the environmental conditions in individual greenhouse spaces should be requested in writing to Michelle Brooks.
-Malfunctions in the environmental control system in greenhouses should be reported to Michelle or Rich.
+- Changes in the environmental conditions in individual greenhouse spaces should be requested in writing to the Plant Growth Facility Coordinator.
+Malfunctions in the environmental control system in greenhouses should be reported to the Plant Growth Facility Coordinator.
 Changes in the environmental conditions setup for growth chambers should be requested by email to Markus Heinrich.
 Malfunctions in growth chambers should be reported to Markus Heinrich.

 Maintenance